BrAtUkA/PySockets-p2p/README.md

 # To-do:
  - Authenticate Hosts (via Whitelist) [Done!, in testing]
  - Create a Host-Client Connection after the Client Fetches the Address of the specified host.
+[Pending...]